namitjuneja/dotfiles/README.md

 - start clipster (clipboard manager)
 - replace windows key with the alt key

+rc.local (currently run by keeping a soft copy at /etc/rc.local which it means it runs on startup) it is similar to startup.sh but used for sudo commands chmod +x it to make it executable
+- turn on thinkpad backlight on startup

 compton.conf (soft linked to .config/compton.conf)
 - to din inactive windows